Architects of a Possible Future

 From the earliest sketches to the last steps of construction, the project is regularly discussed both in substance and form, repeatedly tested and modeled to reflect the process.
 To each project a new approach, whether the project is similar to previous works or has not precedents at the firm.

-The firm boasts a highly collaborative and proactive staff of 20, led by Cédric PETITDIDIER and Vincent PRIOUX:
+The firm boasts a highly collaborative and proactive staff of about 30, led by Cédric PETITDIDIER and Vincent PRIOUX:

 2 principals: firstname.lastname@example.org